Simply007/onyxprime.github.io/_posts/2017-10-30-Feature-Flags-Part-2.md

             caption="Feature Flag Scenarios" %}

 At this divergence we create a decision point, which redirects the users flow through the application based on the value of the feature flag.
+In the image above, I show 3 code flows.
+The first is the current path.
+The second is a simple decision point where we have an entirely new flow which does not reuse any previous code.
+The third shows a more complex flow where we reuse some code, business logic perhaps, and have more than one decision point, as the flow progresses.

 The sample code below uses a flag to determine whether or not to call a web API to retrieve a list of characters, or return a static list of predefined characters.
 Although the code is written in TypeScript, the concepts can be carried on to other client-side languages.